 |Yarn Thickness||5-ply Guernsey|

-The traditional 5-ply guernsey yarn was named for the Channel Islands but was spun in coastal areas all around the UK and then knitted into warm working wear for sea-faring and (we have no doubt) farming and mining people.
-Also of course we get "Gansey" and "jersey" from the same creative roots.
+The traditional 5-ply Guernsey yarn was named for the Channel Islands but was spun from local wool in coastal areas all around the UK and Northern Europe.
+It was then knitted into warm working wear for sea-faring and (we have no doubt) farming and mining people.
+Also of course we get 'Gansey' and 'Jersey' from the same creative roots.